Buisson (crater)

-Oblique view from Apollo 12.
-Buisson is in lower left.
-The larger crater spanning the image is Buisson Z. Buisson X and Y are right of center, and Buisson V is above left of Buisson.
-Firsov and Firsov K are in upper right, and Firsov S is in central background.

-Buisson is a lunar impact crater that is located on the far side of the Moon.
-It is named after the French physicist Henri Buisson.
+Buisson is a lunar impact crater that is located on the far side of the Moon, just to the south of the equator.
 Nearly attached to the southeast rim is the crater Vesalius.
 To the southwest is Einthoven.

-The rim of this crater is somewhat worn, and is lowest in the north.
-There is a low central ridge across the midpoint.
+The rim of Buisson is circular and somewhat worn.
+It is lowest in the northern half where it overlays the southern rim of the larger satellite crater Buisson Z. The rim bulges outward to the west, perhaps the result of an overlapping impact.
+There is a low central ridge across the midpoint of the floor.

+This crater is named after the French physicist Henri Buisson (1873–1944).
+Its designation was officially adopted by the International Astronomical Union in 1970.

 Satellite craters

 By convention these features are identified on lunar maps by placing the letter on the side of the crater midpoint that is closest to Buisson.